Battalion chief

 A battalion chief is the lowest chief officer in a fire department's rank structure, above rank-and-file fire station officers and fire company officers.
-A battalion chief commands a firefighting battalion, similar to a military battalion.
+A battalion chief is in charge of a firefighting battalion, similar to a military battalion.
 A battalion consists of several fire stations and multiple fire companies.
 A battalion chief has command over each fire station's officers and each company or unit's officers, as well as the uniformed firefighters.